arti5an/templates/README.md

   database-driven apps_
 - rails - _Environment tailored for ruby on rails, including node environment, and a wrapper to pass `yarn` calls from rails to `pnpm` instead_
+- railswithoutnode - _Environment tailored for ruby on rails which has no dependency on node - be sure to use the plain or API template, or the standalone tailwind template using `bundle exec rails . -c tailwind`_
 - ruby - _Bundler-enabled ruby environment, for building any app_

 ## Usage